genesiscommunitysuccess/docs/docs/04_front-end/06_deploying/02_manual-deployment.md

 - Copy the web build from your machine to the target server.
 - Update the _web root_ symlink.

-The files ultimately need to end up in `/data/${productUser}/web`.
+The files need to ultimately be located in `/data/${productUser}/web`.
 There are multiple ways to do this, use whichever one you are most comfortable with.

 :::note
 It is possible to configure [WinSCP](https://winscp.net/eng/index.php) to sudo and deploy to the web root directly.